rmonzon/flickr-photos-slideshow/README.md

 # Flick Photo SlideShow

 ## Project description
-This is a very simple project built with React to play around with the [`Flick API`](https://www.flickr.com/services/api)
+This is a very simple project built with React to play around with the [`Flickr API`](https://www.flickr.com/services/api)

 ## Steps to run the project locally
 Clone this repo on your machine